vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

 ![image](/assets/2025-09-24/020.png)

-We create four variables to transfer the correct values in our SAP XQL statement later:
+We create four variables, which we will use in our SAP XQL statement:
 * `ConfirmationNo`
 * `MachineTime`
 * `ScrapQuantity`
-* `ScrapQuality`
+* `YieldQuantity`

 ![image](/assets/2025-09-24/030.png)

 For the SAP data source we use the following XQL statement.
-It contains placeholders that refer to the four variables we already created.
-The output is the DETAIL_RETURN table that contains the message from SAP.
+It contains placeholders for our four variables.
+The output is the `DETAIL_RETURN` table that contains the message from SAP.

 {% highlight sql %}
 EXECUTE FUNCTION 'BAPI_PRODORDCONF_CREATE_TT'